GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[s1-form-large-file] wework-s1.md

 combine the traditional with the modemn.

 <!-- image -->
-**Image Description:** In this image we can see a building with windows and doors.
-There are many people sitting on the chairs and tables.
-There are many plants and trees.
-There are many lights.
+**AI-Generated Image Description:** In the image there is a building with a lot of windows and a ceiling with a lot of lights.
+There are many people sitting around the tables and there are many plants in the room.
 <!-- end image description -->

 our efforts t0 design spacos to reflect local cultures

 <!-- image -->
-**Image Description:** In this image we can see a woman sitting on a chair and a man sitting on a chair.
-In front of them there are tables.
-On the tables there are books, papers, glasses, and other objects.
-In the background there is a window, wall, and ceiling.
-At the top there are lights.
+**AI-Generated Image Description:** In the image we can see there are people sitting on the benches and there are tables and there are windows and there is a sky.
 <!-- end image description -->

 In New York City . our locations intentionally incorporate local architectural elements , artwork industnal and

 <!-- image -->
-**Image Description:** In this image we can see a group of people sitting on the sofas and working on laptops.
-There are some plants.
-There is a table with a flower vase and some books on it.
-There is a pillar.
-There is a wall.
-There is a window.
+**AI-Generated Image Description:** In the image we can see there are people sitting on the sofas and there are some objects on the table.
+There are plants and there is a table and on the table there are some books and there is a laptop.
 <!-- end image description -->